SWEENEY Miller is keeping a close eye on Government proposals that could see thousands of motorists lose out on fair compensation from accidents.

 And the North East solicitors are backing efforts from the Association of Personal Injury Lawyers (APIL) to ensure the issue is rightly highlighted to the public.

 The fear is that people injured in traffic accidents will be robbed of fair compensation in the mistaken belief that insurance premiums will fall as a result of Government proposals for personal injury in its Prisons and Courts Bill.
+If you received a traffic ticket as well you can fight the traffic tickets houston here.

 The bill was unveiled by the Justice Secretary by this month and has been trailed by claims that if personal injury claims are changed and restricted, insurance premiums for motorists would fall.